 From Beyond Celiac

-The national non-profit Beyond Celiac is celebrating Celiac Awareness Month during the month of May.
+The national nonprofit Beyond Celiac is honoring Celiac Awareness Month during the month of May.

-- May 1-31 – 2022 Step Beyond Celiac 5K.
-Sign up and walk or run for to raise funds for celiac disease research during awareness month.
+- May 1-31 – Sign up for the Step Beyond Celiac 5K.
+Walk or run for to raise funds for celiac disease research during awareness month.
 Learn how to set up your personal or team fundraiser here.

-- Get Celiac Awareness Month social graphics and frames, plus posters here.
+- Get Celiac Awareness Month social media graphics here.

 The American Partnership for Eosinophilic Disorders has a full program of events to celebrate and raise awareness of eosinophil-associated diseases, including EoE.

-- May 15-21 – It’s National Eosinophil Awareness Week!
+- May 14-20 – It’s National Eosinophil Awareness Week!
 Check out APFED’s day-by-day calendar of suggested activities here.
 Plus, join APFED’s lighting campaign by urging a local landmark to light up in magenta for a day.

-- Throughout week: show support of those who live with eosinophil-associated diseases on social media with the hashtags #NEAW and #EosAware.
+- Throughout week: show support of those who live with eosinophil-associated diseases in social media posts.
+Include the hashtags #NEAW and #EosAware.